kubernetes/git-sync/README.md

             Use a git cookiefile (/etc/git-secret/cookie_file) for
             authentication.

+    --credential <string>, $GITSYNC_CREDENTIAL
+            Make one or more credentials available for authentication (see git help credential).
+This is similar to --username and --password or --password-file, but for specific URLs, for example when using submodules.
+The value for this flag is either a JSON-encoded object (see the schema below) or a JSON-encoded list of that same object type.
+This flag may be specified more than once.

+            Object schema:
+              - url:            string, required
+              - username:       string, required
+              - password:       string, optional
+              - password-file:  string, optional

+            One of password or password-file must be specified.
+Users should prefer password-file for better security.

+            Example:
+              --credential='{"url":"https://github.com", "username":"myname", "password-file":"/creds/mypass"}'

     --depth <int>, $GITSYNC_DEPTH
             Create a shallow clone with history truncated to the specified number of commits.
 If not specified, this defaults to syncing a